Avalon-Lab/warp10-java-client/README.md

 - warp10.token.write
 - warp10.token.read

-If you use Guice, we also provide a Guice module that you cas use : `Warp10ClientModule.java`

 This client is designed as a builder, it exposes two methods to set the tokens `withWriteToken` and `withReadToken`.
 It also exposes the complete [warp10 APIs](http://www.warp10.io/apis/) :
 - fetch